walle89/SwedbankJson/docs/composer.md

 If your projects don't already use Composer, it's highly recommended to start using it.

 Composer makes it easy to use third-party components and libraries like [Symfony Components] and other libraries listed on [Packagist].
-Instead downloading all dependencies (and a dependency dependencies) manually, Composer takes care of it for you.
+Instead, downloading all dependencies (and a dependency dependencies) manually, Composer takes care of it for you.
 It also helps developers with keep all dependencies up to date with new updates that includes new features, security and bug fixes.

 Many modern PHP projects like [Zend Framework 3], [Symfony], [Laravel] and [Guzzle] all uses Composer.